Build audioreactive visuals on your Mac with a drag & drop node editor.

 We're standing on the shoulders of giants with this project.
 There are a handful of people who need thanks, without them, Nottawa would not exist.

 Shadertoy authors are the source of many of Nottawa's coolest effects.
-We've got an ℹ in app noting the coder themself.
+We've got an info icon in app noting the coder themself.
 Here are their profiles.
 If your name should be on this list and is not, please reach out!

 Andrei Jay and their work on Video Waaaves.
 Nottawa began as a reskin of Video Waaaves before quickly growing into its own product.